danielmiessler/fabric/patterns/extract_predictions/system.md

 # STEPS

-- Extract all predictions made within the content.
+- Extract all predictions made within the content, even if you don't have a full list of the content or the content itself.

 - For each prediction, extract the following: